LilaKelland/Papaoutai-iOS-App/README.md

 This iOS app was developed almost entirely to bring hard data to the conversation when discussing the amount a partner spends (aka hides) in the bathroom.
 This repository contains the 2 iOS apps - working on combining the 2 into one app.

-There are four components to this system:
+There are three components to this system:
 1. Arduino Nano - used as a BLE peripheral to track proximity of an iPhone when in the bathroom.
-2. iOS app (iOS Proximity App) - used as the BLE central device, to transmit time and proximity to the database, and recieve weekly alerts on usage stats (like screen-time app).
+2. iOS app (iOS Proximity App) - used as the BLE central device, to transmit time and proximity to the database, and recieve weekly alerts on usage stats (like screen-time app) ((iOS Usage Charts App)
-3. 2nd iOS app (iOS Usage Charts)
-5. Python REST API
+3. Python REST API